Tourist Information and Koh Chang FAQs

 Internet & WiFi

-You will find several internet cafés along the West coast of Koh Chang, for a reasonable price of 1-2 Baht per minute you will be connected to a decent internet connection.
+You will still find a handful of internet cafés along the West coast of Koh Chang, for a reasonable price of 1-2 Baht per minute you will be connected to a decent internet connection.
 However, nowadays pretty much all coffeeshops, bars and restaurants have free wifi for their customers. so you’ll never be far from somewhere you can update your Facebook status.
+Internet connections are now on fiber optic cables and so are very reliable.
+No matter where you stay you should be able to watch Netflix on your Ipad

 Likewise most resorts and accommodation provide wifi.
 In smaller resorts this is likely to be free.
 In larger resorts, some still ask for payment.